Montreal City Council: Committees

 Reporting directly to the city council, the executive committee exercises decision-making powers similar to that of the cabinet in a parliamentary system and is responsible for preparing various documents including budgets and by-laws, submitted to the city council for approval.
 The decision-making powers of the executive committee cover, in particular, the awarding of contracts or grants, the management of human and financial resources, supplies and buildings.
 It may also be assigned further powers by the city council.

 Standing committees are the council's prime instruments for public consultation.
 They are responsible for the public study of pending matters and for making the appropriate recommendations to the council.
 They also review the annual budget forecasts for departments under their jurisdiction.
 A public notice of meeting is published in both French and English daily newspapers at least seven days before each meeting.
 All meetings include a public question period.
 The standing committees, of which there are seven, have terms lasting two years.
 In addition, the city council may decide to create special committees at any time.
 Each standing committee is made up of seven to nine members, including a chairman and a vice-chairman.
 The members are all elected municipal officers, with the exception of a representative of the government of Quebec on the public security committee.

 Composition

 The current city council consists of the mayor and 64 elected city councillors, including borough mayors.
 Unlike most Canadian cities, the city of Montreal has political parties; however, these are not chapters of any federal or provincial political parties, but are standalone entities at the municipal level.

 Each borough is divided into between two and five districts, and has a different system of representation depending on its population.
 Each borough also has a five-member borough council, consisting of the borough mayor, any city councillors, and in certain boroughs additional borough councillors, as follows:

 Party standings

-The most recent election was the 2021 Montreal municipal election, in which Valérie Plante's Projet Montréal won 37 out of 65 available seats.
+The most recent election was the 2025 Montreal municipal election, in which Soraya Martinez Ferrada's Ensemble Montréal won 34 out of 65 available seats.